 What is the Commodity Supplemental Food Program?

 CSFP food packages do not provide a complete diet, but rather are good sources of the nutrients typically lacking in the diets of older Americans.
-Among the types of foods included in the food packages are: non-fat dry and evaporated milk, juice, grains, pasta, proteins, and canned fruits and vegetables.
+Among the types of foods included in the food packages are: non-fat dry and fluid milk; cheese; cereal; oatmeal; pasta; rice; peanut butter; canned beans; dried beans or lentils; canned chicken, salmon, tuna and beef; canned fruits and vegetables, raisins, and juice.

 For more information about CSFP, eligibility requirements and distribution sites please contact the Capital Area Food Bank.